-Susan Toews joined CPLS as Dean (Interim) in February 2020, following 7 years as Director of Student Affairs, where she was responsible for a range of services to support student success.
+Susan Toews joined the Centre for Preparatory and Liberal Studies (CPLS) as Dean in February 2020, following seven years as Director of Student Affairs, where she was responsible for a range of services to support student success.
 Driven by a strong belief in cross-college collaboration for maximum positive impact, Susan has provided strategic leadership to various team initiatives, including Universal Design for Learning (UDL) Academic Pilot and Service Review projects, Healthy Campus, PeerConnect, Access and Inclusion Coaching, and the integration of soft skills for the future of work within Career Services.
 Before joining Student Affairs, Susan served as Academic Chair, School of Work and College Preparation, for 6 years, where she was extremely honored in 2012 to receive the President’s Achievement Award for Leadership, having been nominated by faculty and staff.

 Susan’s contributions to the college sector include serving as provincial chair of Heads of Student Affairs (2018 - 2020), where she actively advocated for provincial collaboration on access, inclusion, and student well-being initiatives.
 Susan has presented at multiple conferences, including keynote panelist at the 2nd Pan-Canadian UDL Conference (UPEI 2017) where she addressed the need to see beyond individual teaching responsibilities and develop the institutional infrastructure for UDL implementation to positively impact the student learning experience.